SamuelKao/Power-Outage-Research/README.md

 - Do different regions/states have different distributions in the number of power outages that they experience?

 - Has there been an increase in the number of power outages across the United States due to the increase of rapid urbanization?

+## Data Cleaning and Exploratory Data Analysis
+First, we check all the columns and drop the one we do not need.
+We are ultimately trying to predict which variables are going to be the most effective at determining how many customers are affected by outage.

+#### Univariate Analyses

+#### Bivariate Analyses